Vercel AI SDK

 ```

 `BatchSpanProcessor` flushes spans asynchronously.
 In short-lived processes like standalone scripts, serverless functions, or CLI tools, call `provider.shutdown()` before the process exits to ensure all spans are sent to Weave.
-For long-running servers (like a Next.js dev server started through `instrumentation.ts`), this is not necessary.
+For long-running servers (like a Next.js dev server started through `instrumentation.ts`), this isn't necessary.